 Maine Coon Talking (Voice/Sounds)

-If you aren’t too sure what a Maine Coon cat sounds like yet, listen to my talking Maine coon below!
+If you aren’t too sure what a Maine Coon cat sounds like yet, listen to my talking Maine Coon in this YouTube video:

 If you think you can provide a Maine Coon with all of the love and care it deserves, this cat will make a wonderful addition to your home!